cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 _To install Cloudify Manager:_

-1. Go to the download page of the [Cloudify website](http://cloudify.co/download/) and download the Cloudify Manager RPM file.
+1. Go to the download page on the [Cloudify website](http://cloudify.co/download/) and download the Cloudify Manager RPM file.
-1. Copy the RPM file to your target host.
+1. Copy the RPM file to your target hostֿ (or download it directly to the host, using a tool like `curl` or `wget`).
-1. From the CLI of your target host, run: ```sudo yum install <RPM file path>``` For example: ```sudo yum install /etc/home/cloudify-manager-install-4.3ga.x86_64.rpm```
+1. From the terminal of your target host, run: ```sudo yum install <RPM file path>``` For example: ```sudo yum install /home/centos/cloudify-manager-install-4.3ga.x86_64.rpm```
 1. To change the default configuration settings, edit the [config.yaml file]({{< relref "installation/installing-manager.md#additional-cloudify-manager-settings" >}}).
 1. To install Cloudify Manager, run: ```cfy_manager install [--private-ip <PRIVATE_IP>] [--public-ip <PUBLIC_IP>] [--admin-password <password>] [-v]```